 How do I find a property?

 If you're looking for your next rental property, contact one of our experienced agents, who will chat with you about your specific requirements, and match your needs with our fabulous properties.
-You can also register on our mailing list LINK TO REGISTER to receive regular digital updates about new properties to the market.
+You can also register on our mailing list to receive regular digital updates about new properties to the market.

 How do I book a viewing?